brimdata/zed/docs/lake/design.md

 By default, the `query` command scans pool data in pool-key order though the Zed optimizer may, in general, reorder the scan to optimize searches, aggregations, and joins.
-An order hint can be supplied to the query command to indicate the optimizer the desired processing order, but in general, sort operators should be used to guarantee any particular sort order.
+An order hint can be supplied to the `query` command to indicate to the optimizer the desired processing order, but in general, `sort` operators should be used to guarantee any particular sort order.

-The attain a guaranteed output order, a sort operator should be used.

 Arbitrarily complex Zed queries can be executed over the lake in this fashion and the planner can utilize cloud resources to parallelize and scale the